apache/mxnet/docs/tutorials/vision/large_scale_classification.md

 ```

 ### Remove uncommon classes for transfer learning (optional)
-A common reason to train a network on Imagenet data is to use it for transfer learning (including feature extraction or fine-tuning other models).
+A common reason to train a network on ImageNet data is to use it for transfer learning (including feature extraction or fine-tuning other models).
 According to [this](https://arxiv.org/pdf/1608.08614v1.pdf) study, classes with too few images don’t help in transfer learning.
 So, we could remove classes with fewer than a certain number of images.
 The following code will remove classes with less than 500 images.

 ```
 BAK=${ROOT}_filtered